rdodson41/ruby-lox/README.md

 ## Code of Conduct

-Everyone interacting in the Lox project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the
+Everyone interacting in the Lox project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the
 [code of conduct](https://github.com/rdodson41/ruby-lox/blob/master/CODE_OF_CONDUCT.md).